DavidSilady/c_binary_search_tree/README.md

 Resizing implemented.

 To use, include <hash.h> or <tree.h>
-Both are required to run the hash.
+Both tree.c and hash.c are required to run the hash.